infinum/ngx-form-object/docusaurus/docs/api-reference/form-object.md

 title: FormObject
 sidebar_label: FormObject
 ---
-`FormObject` lets you specify the way in which its `FormStore` relationship controls will be created.
+`FormObject` provides a way to specify how its relationship controls will be created.
-It also enables you define specific saving behaviour by implementing `beforeSave` and `afterSave` hooks.
+It also provides a way to define specific saving behaviour through its saving hooks.
 Check [saving forms guide](../guides/saving-forms.md) for more details.

 ## Constructor

-Creates a new `FormObject` instance.

 ```ts
 constructor(model: T, options: FormObjectOptions);